glerner/phpunit-testing/docs/guides/code-inventory.md

 **Overview**: The bootstrap files work together to create isolated test environments for each test type (unit, wp-mock, integration).
 Each test type has its own bootstrap file with specific requirements and dependencies.

+**Note**: PHPUnit will use `*.xml` files if they exist, falling back to `*.xml.dist` files.
+This allows for local configuration overrides.

 **Execution Flow**:
-1. PHPUnit configuration files (phpunit-unit.xml.dist, phpunit-wp-mock.xml.dist, phpunit-integration.xml.dist) set the PHPUNIT_BOOTSTRAP_TYPE environment variable
+1. PHPUnit configuration files (phpunit-unit.xml.dist, phpunit-wp-mock.xml.dist, phpunit-integration.xml.dist) set the PHPUNIT_BOOTSTRAP_TYPE environment variable.
+Note: User can override with *.xml instead of *.xml.dist.
 2. All test types load bootstrap.php as their entry point
 3. bootstrap.php loads settings from .env.testing and provides the get_setting function
 4. bootstrap.php then loads the specific bootstrap file based on the test type